TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/IdePhpStormSetup.rst

 Optional Plugins
 ================

-Here are some Plugins, you might use when developing TYPO3.
+Here are some plugins, you might use when developing TYPO3.
 DynamicReturnTypePlugin and Php Inspections are not TYPO3 specific, but will show possible errors and are strongly recommended when developing for the TYPO3 core.

 .. hint::
-   None of these Plugins are mandatory, check out what might be useful for yourself!
+   None of these plugins are mandatory, check out what might be useful for yourself!

-Install Plugins: `File: Settings: Plugins`
+Install plugins in PhpStorm: :guilabel:`File > Settings > Plugins`

 * `EditorConfig plugin <https://plugins.jetbrains.com/plugin/7294-editorconfig>`__
 * `DynamicReturnTypePlugin